krogul222/Data-Science-Projects/Python/Titanic/Project Report.md

 results.to_csv("Titanic_ensemble_voting.csv",index=False)
 ```

-After submitting results on Kaggle competition i obtained 0.80382 score which classified me on 1,047 place out of 10,365.
+After submitting results on Kaggle competition I obtained 0.80382 score which classified me on 1,047 place out of 10,365.